rubynortheast/dibirails/README.md

 * open up your browser of choice and browse to: http://localhost:3000.

+Before we start the next section, We will give you a brief overview of Models and Migrations.

 ## QUESTION MODEL AND MIGRATION

 Run the generator to create a model: